dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/pipedrive.md

 ### Other functions

-Similar to the above functions there are following:
+Similar to the above functions, there are the following:

 `custom_fields_mapping`: Transformer function that parses and yields custom fields' mapping in order to be stored in destination by dlt.